kriskwiatkowski/pqc/README.md

 # PQ Crypto Catalog

 This is a repository of post-quantum schemes copied from either the submission to the NIST Post-Quantum Standardization or [PQClean](https://github.com/PQClean/PQClean) project.
-The goal of the library is to provide easy to use API which enables quick experimentation related to migration to post-quantum cryptography.
+The goal of the library is to provide easy to use API which enables quick experimentation with some post-quantum cryptographic schemes.

 Users shouldn't expect any level of security provided by this code.
 The library is not meant to be used on live production systems.